 | Monthly CTC | 1,14,967 | 1,14,967 | Unchanged |

-PF is still calculated at 12% of Basic Salary — for both employee and employer.
-But since Basic is increasing, your PF contribution also increases.
+PF remains at 12% of Basic Salary — but since Basic is increasing, your contribution also increases.

 | Years of Service | Old Gratuity | New Gratuity | Extra Benefit |